Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 - `+` means one or more times
 - and `*` means zero or more times

-You can add a seperator to the repeat pattern by placing it before the repeat character.
-This token can be almost anything except the repeat symbols, or token used for delimiters, eg: `$(...),+` or `$(...);+` or even `$(...)~+` are all fine, but its worth noting things get a _litte_ weird using seperators with `*`.
+You can add a separator to the repeat pattern by placing it before the repeat character.
+This token can be almost anything except the repeat symbols, or token used for delimiters, eg: `$(...),+` or `$(...);+` or even `$(...)~+` are all fine, but its worth noting things get a _little_ weird using separators with `*`.

 Repeats can be used to match metavariables multiple times, and to repeat code generation for each used repeated metavariable.
 When the repeat pattern is used in code generation it will repeat for each combination of metavariables